Distributed projected-reflected-gradient algorithms for stochastic generalized Nash equilibrium problems: Distributed stochastic projected reflected gradient algorithms

 The weighted adjacency matrix of the dual variables graph is indicated with $W\in\RR^{N\times N}$.
 Let $L=D-W\in\RR^{N\times N}$ be the Laplacian matrix associated to $W$, where $D=\op{diag}(d_1,\dots,d_N)$ is the diagonal matrix of the agents degrees $d_i=\sum_{j=1}^{N} w_{i,j}$.
 It follows from Assumption \ref{ass_graph} that the adjacency matrix $W$ and the Laplacian $L$ are both symmetric, i.e., $W=W^\top$ and $L = L^\top$.

 To obtain the distributed iterations presented in Algorithm \ref{algo_no} and \ref{algo_si}, we exploit a splitting technique starting from the operator $\mc T $ in \eqref{eq_T}.
-First, let us note that operator $\mc T$ can be written as $\mc T=\mc Q+\mc P+\mc R$ where
+First, let us note that it can be written as $\mc T=\mc Q+\mc P+\mc R$ where